Frequently Asked Questions

 Pure Sativa highs can often induce paranoia attacks and irregular heart beats so as a medicinal product pure Sativas are a rare choice.
 One of the positive effects of a Sativas hybrid are their uplifting capabilities that may aid in depression and/or chronic fatigue syndrome.
 Caution is used with 100% Sativas.

-Your certifying physician will discuss the best options for you.
+Your certifying physician will discuss the best options for you and, you will receive an extensive handout with this information along with a personalized recommendation.

 How can I use Cannabis, I don’t want to smoke it?